AnthonyPengelly/fpl_bot_test/README.md

 all cases that generate an invalid team.
 This produces good results, but they are not always optimal, and in some cases fails to generate a full team (often when the best players are quite expensive).

-The algorithm should also work for the case where the "bench" is prepopulated with cheap players, and therefore a specific number of defenders, midfielders and forwards are required for the starting 11 (a formation).
+The algorithm should also work for the case where the "bench" is pre-populated with cheap players, and therefore a specific number of defenders, midfielders and forwards are required for the starting 11 (a formation).

 ## Logs